 Table of Contents

-Do you ever find it hard to stick to a desired career goal because unexpected challenges blocked your way?
+Do you ever find it hard to stick to the desired career goal because unexpected challenges blocking your way?
 If the answer is yes, you’re not alone.
 In most cases, career goals need time and effort to nurture, especially if they’re long-term.
 So how can you overcome those challenges with the least possible cost and eventually meet your career objective?

 1) Write down your career plan

 According to research, 43% of people who wrote down their goals finally met them.
 Structuring your plan on paper or a virtual document enables you to measure your progress regularly.
 You can also use it as a “cheat sheet” that reminds you of the individual tactics needed to achieve your goals.

 Once you’ve defined your career plan, including the sub-goals and actions that will gradually lead you to your target, write them down in a clear format.
 For instance, if you want to find a new job, keep a record of the steps required to fulfill this, such as optimizing your resume or boosting your online networking efforts.

 Journaling can also help you navigate this experience more mindfully.
 Let’s imagine that an obstacle occurs that separates you from your initial career target, for example, an unexpected time delay you cannot control.
 This could cause anger and frustration leading you to think about giving up.
 How can you let that steam off and continue going after your career goal, despite your discomfort?

 When expressing your frustration and negative feelings on paper, you process them more effectively, and you’re more likely to find solutions and bounce back quickly after a setback.
 The same works with positive feelings, as well.
 Remember to track your positive emotions and praise yourself for your small wins to boost your self-esteem.